A cocktail at the bar with dust

 Advertising

 We all wish Bar Lune was our local haunt.
-This hip and happening neighbourhood wine bar is housed in a quaint row of old stores along the Parade in Beulah Park, however, the menu is anything but cute.
+This hip and happening neighbourhood wine bar (which is kind of a rarity in Adelaide) is housed in a quaint row of old stores along The Parade in the eastern suburb of Beulah Park, however, the menu is anything but cute.
 A stylish wine wall showcases top-tier drops, which are handpicked from around Australia, Italy and France, and poured at the bar alongside punchy cocktails.
 Plates are made to pass around the colourful, terrazzo tables, featuring the most pillowy focaccia, pan-seared scallops and spicy pork shoulder skewers.
+Plus a welcome scattering of Southeast Asian-inspired dishes and flavours, too.
+The sun-lit dining room is somewhere between contemporary and classy with a deep emerald colour palette setting the scene, along with timber touches, crimson tiling (not on the floor, but the walls), and a string of indoor plants to freshen up the reception.
+It’s certainly cosy and you’d catch us there on any given rainy day.
+But the courtyard is equally as enticing on a blossoming day.

 Melissa Woodley